windmill-labs/windmilldocs/docs/reference/index.md

 ### Script parameters to JSON Schema

 There is a one to one correspondence between a parameter of the main function and a field of `properties` in the JSON Schema.
-The name of the argument become the name of the property, and most of the primitive types in Python and TypeScript have a corresponding primitive type in JSON and by extension JSON Schema.
+The name of the argument becomes the name of the property, and most of the primitive types in Python and TypeScript have a corresponding primitive type in JSON and by extension JSON Schema.